What is an IT project manager?

 They are also responsible for managing the project budget to keep it within the allocated funding.
 They coordinate the work of project team members and other stakeholders, facilitating communication and collaboration to achieve project objectives.

-These PMs also play a key role in risk management, identifying potential project risks, and implementing mitigation strategies.
+These PMs also play a part in risk management, identifying potential project risks, and implementing mitigation strategies.
 They also verify that project documentation is complete, accurate, and stored appropriately.

 Work environment